GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 *str

-in the first example or double quotes in the second example were omitted,
+example or the double quotes in the third example were omitted,

 ‘.Fn